 - Clean Spyware & Adware of Your Computer

-Equipment and materials needed
+Equipment and materials needed.

 When it comes to computer repair, there are a few essential tools that you will need.
 Not just tools for putting things together, but software tools and business forms.
 Here is a list of some of the things you should have.

 - Business cards – you will need business cards to hand out to your customers and to use for advertising purposes.
 Be sure to include your business name, brief description, contact number, website, e-mail, and any other information you think would be useful for the customer.
 This is where your logo is needed.
 Make sure you add it to the business card.
-I prefer Vista Print for making business cards online because it saves you the time, paper, and ink.
-Plus the prices are reasonable and you will receive them in the mail quickly.
+I prefer Vista Print for making business cards online because it saves you time, paper, and ink.
+Plus, the prices are reasonable, and you will receive them in the mail quickly.

 Advertising is one of the most important steps when it comes to starting a computer repair business.
-You need to get customers but at the same time you need to save on spending, so these are the best and cheapest ways to advertise.
+You need to get customers, but at the same time, you need to save on spending, so these are the best and cheapest ways to advertise.

 - Local newspaper – you can put an ad in your local newspaper and have it run for a few days or a few weeks.
 Prices vary depending on the newspaper, but some of them will work out a deal with you if you advertise for a long time period.
 I have seen ads start at $10 a day but go up to $30 per day.
 Call your local newspapers and get some price quotes.
 Keep your ad short, descriptive, and DON’T forget your phone number.

 - Word of mouth – the best way to get your name out there is to tell everyone you know.
 Tell your friends, family, Facebook friends, and anyone else you know so that they will spread the word around for you.
-You will be surprised as to how many customers you can get just by word of mouth and not spend a single penny.
+You will be surprised about how many customers you can get just by word of mouth and not spend a single penny.

 A few extra tips

-The basics have pretty much been covered but there are a few more helpful tips that I would use if you are interested in starting a computer repair business.
+The basics have pretty much been covered, but there are a few more helpful tips that I would use if you are interested in starting a computer repair business.

 - Creating a website will give you a professional look, provide you with more customers, give you more advertising opportunities, and make it easier for customers to get information on your business and prices.

-- Stay in control, organized, and treat this as if you were running a large business because some day it may turn into one.
+- Stay in control, organized, and treat this as if you were running a large business because someday it may turn into one.